friaca/filmette/README.md

 # film-palette
-Generate a film's pallete based on the frames.
+Generate a film's pallete based on its frames.